godot-escoria/escoria-docs/esc_reference.template.rst

    teleport player door2 [eq ESC_LAST_SCENE scene2]

-This will teleport the player to the appropriate point in the scene (the ESC location "door1" or "door2") depending on the last visited scene.
+This will teleport the player to the appropriate point in the scene (the `ESCLocation` "door1" or "door2") depending on the last visited scene.
 The last visited scene is stored in the special global state ``ESC_LAST_SCENE``.